Bratislava: Climate

 Bratislava has recently shifted into the humid subtropical climate under Köppen–Geiger climate classification (Cfa), closely bordering on Dfa, and is classified as temperate oceanic climate under Trewartha climate classification (Doak), It is in USDA Plant Hardiness Zone 7b with a mean annual temperature of around 11.1 C, an average temperature of 22.0 C in the warmest month and 0.3 C in the coldest month, four distinct seasons and precipitation spread rather evenly throughout the year.
 It is often windy with a marked variation between hot summers and cold, humid winters.
 There can also sometimes be a significant difference in the weather between the parts of the city.
 Bratislava, just like any other city, has an urban heat island effect, but there is no weather station directly in the urban core, so the temperature there can be slightly higher than the official weather station reports.
 The city is in one of the warmest and driest parts of Slovakia.

 Recently, the transitions from winter to summer and summer to winter have been rapid, with short autumn and spring periods.
 Snow occurs less frequently than previously.
-Extreme temperatures (1981–2013) – record high: 39.4 C, record low: -24.6 C. Some areas, particularly Devín and Devínska Nová Ves, are vulnerable to floods from the rivers Danube and Morava.
+The record high temperature is 39.9 C recorded on 3 August 2026, while the record low temperature is -24.6 C recorded on 29 January 2002 and 22 February 2016.
+Some areas, particularly Devín and Devínska Nová Ves, are vulnerable to floods from the rivers Danube and Morava.
 New flood protection has been built on both banks.